Washington-University/HCPpipelines/README.md

 The `GenericfMRIVolumeProcessingPipelineBatch.sh` script is the starting point for running volumetric functional preprocessing.
-Like the sample scripts mentioned above, you will need to verify or edit the `StudyFolder`, `Subjlist`, and `EnvironmentScript` variables defined at the top of the batch processing script.
+Like the sample scripts mentioned above, you will need to verify or edit the `StudyFolder`, `Subjlist`, and `EnvironmentScript` variables defined near the top of the batch processing script.
 Additionally, you will need to verify or edit the `GradientDistortionCoeffs` variable.
 As distributed, this value is set to "NONE" to skip gradient distortion correction.